rememberSoftwares/yacana/README.md

 # Solo Task to create the secret number before entering GroupSolve()
 Task("Your task is to generate a secret random number between 1 and 20.
 Output the number just this once.", game_master).solve()

-# Creating our two Tasks
+# Creating our two Tasks for GroupSolve
-# The player Task is in charge of ending the chat when it wins
+# The player Task is in charge of ending the chat when it wins  (because of `llm_stops_by_itself=True`)
 player_task = Task("Your task is to guess a number between 1 and 20.
 You will receive feedback after each guess: either 'lower,' 'higher,' or 'You won!'
 Adjust your guess based on this feedback.
 You must propose only one number at a time.
 Continue guessing until you receive confirmation that you have guessed correctly and the game is won.
 Your objective is fulfilled when you won the game.", player, llm_stops_by_itself=True)

-# The Game master Task will call the tool and return the output as feedback to the player
+# The Game Master Task will call the tool and return the output as feedback to the player
 game_master_task = Task("A player will try to guess the number you generated.
 Respond to the guesses you receive with one of the following:\n* If the guess is higher than your number, say 'lower.'\n* If the guess is lower than your number, say 'higher.'\n* If the guess matches your number, say 'You won!' and end the game.\nDo not provide any other feedback or responses, and only play one round.
 To help you compare the numbers you have acces to a tool that describes the relation between your initial number and the guessed number", game_master, tools=[high_low_tool])

 print("################Starting GroupSolve#################")